 Invite the Holy Spirit - As the source of life itself, holder of all things, Author and Perfecter of our faith, invite Jesus into your family's time together and ask Him to lead in the coming year.

-Make time to reflect - Talk about what was challenging in 2019.
-While it may not be comfortable for most, we learn and grow from that with which we struggle most.
-In addition to identifying what was challenging, it may be helpful to discuss why.
+Make time to reflect - Talk about what was challenging in 2020.
+While it is likely that we have all engaged in many conversations about what has been hard this year, it may be helpful to discuss why.
 This also provides opportunity to support and encourage one another.

 Dream - Ask and discuss, "What are the things that made you feel/come alive, energized or inspired you most that you want to continue pursuing in the coming year?
 What gifts and talents are you noticing that you would like to pursue and develop?"

 Set goals as a family and as individuals - Though many of the uncertainties of 2020 will carry over into this new year, setting goals as individuals and as a family is a great way to create structure, stay motivated, and feel a sense of purpose.